gms1/jdbmigr/README.md

   - do not escape the quote character using double quotes: --no-doublequotes
   - disable column header:                                 --no-columnheader

-> BINARY, VARBINARY, LONGBINARY and BLOB are NOT supported

 - XML using the "WebRowSet XML Schema (by Jonathan Bruce (Sun Microsystems Inc.))"

-> BINARY, VARBINARY, LONGBINARY and BLOB are supported (base64 encoding)

 - Fast Infoset Document (Binary XML) using the "WebRowSet XML Schema (by Jonathan Bruce (Sun Microsystems Inc.))"

-> BINARY, VARBINARY, LONGBINARY and BLOB supported (base64 encoding)

 ### How to export